medic/cht-core/scripts/release-notes/README.md

 ### CI

-Every time a beta branch is cut, CI should automatically run and save the output of the [release note job](https://github.com/medic/cht-core/actions/workflows/release-notes.yml).
+Every time a beta branch is cut, CI automatically runs and [saves](https://github.com/actions/upload-artifact) the output of the [release note job](https://github.com/medic/cht-core/actions/workflows/release-notes.yml).
 Each run will have `release-error` and `release-notes` artifacts.

-To manually re-run the CI, use the `gh` command locally:
+To manually re-run the CI, use the `gh` command locally to have the action run on GitHub:

 ```shell
 gh workflow run release-notes.yml